-When towing an inflatable behind another boat, always connect the tow line to the bow eye.
-Do not tow using the bow handle or bow rail.
+When towing an inflatable behind another boat, always connect the tow line to the bow eyes.
 If possible use a double tow line when towing behind another boat.
 The second line acts as a backup in case one line breaks or comes undone.